Sourcepass MCOE Blog

 Most of these issues are configuration problems, not tooling gaps.

-In this episode of the Demystifying Microsoft podcast, Nathan Taylor (SVP, Global Microsoft Practice Leader at Sourcepass MCOE) explains how Microsoft 365 environments are commonly compromised and how to harden a tenant using pragmatic security controls.
-The conversation covers identity security, authentication and email protection, and modern attacks such as token theft.
+In this episode of the Demystifying Microsoft podcast, Nathan Taylor (SVP, Global Microsoft Practice Leader at Sourcepass MCOE) breaks down how Microsoft 365 environments get compromised and how to harden a tenant using security controls.
+The conversation covers identity security, email protection, and modern attacks like token theft.

 Key Timestamps